-- the purpose and character of the dealing;
+- the purpose and character of the dealing

-Deciding whether a student’s use is ‘fair’ will be determined largely by how much of the work has been copied.
+Deciding whether a student’s use is ‘fair’ will be determined largely by how much of the material has been copied.
 For further information on students’ fair dealing see the Students and Copyright information sheet.

 As a general rule, students should only copy what is necessary for the fair dealing purpose to ensure that their use is ‘fair’.
 For example, only copy a single track rather than the whole album if you only need to use the single track.